Royal Australian Navy International Fleet Review

 Trackwork is carried out on an ongoing basis to maintain the safety, reliability, and efficiency of the Sydney Trains network.
 Trackwork may affect how you travel so allow plenty of extra travel time and plan ahead.
 For train service disruption information, check trackwork and travel alerts or plan your trip using the Trip Planner.

 Plenty of buses run to vantage point locations across either side of the harbour.
-Plan your trip to your preferred vantage point using the Trip Planner
+Plan your trip to your preferred vantage point using the Trip Planner.
+Additional services will run on key routes.

 Some bus services may be impacted in local areas as NSW Police implement closures on roads near vantage points are crowd volumes increase.
-As a result, services will use alternate stops or terminate early.
-Plan your trip using the Trip Planner
+As a result, services will use alternative stops or terminate early.
+Plan your trip using the Trip Planner.

 For bus service disruption information, check travel alerts or plan your trip using the Trip Planner.